Hawks vs. Raptors Player Props Betting Odds

-The Toronto Raptors host the Atlanta Hawks at Scotiabank Arena on Wednesday (tip at 7:30 PM ET).
-Those looking to place a player prop bet can find odds for Scottie Barnes, Trae Young and others in this game.
+The Toronto Raptors host the Atlanta Hawks at Scotiabank Arena on Friday (tip at 7:30 PM ET).
+Those looking to place a player prop wager can find odds on Scottie Barnes, Trae Young and others in this game.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!